moon04xx/SYNTAX-PUZZLE/README.md

-# 🧩 Syntax Puzzle: The Programming Adventure
+# 🧩 Syntax Puzzle: Logic-Focused Programming

 **Syntax Puzzle** is a web-based mini game designed to help students improve their programming logic and syntax skills through interactive challenges.
 Built using **HTML, CSS, and JavaScript**, this game provides a fun and engaging way to practice debugging and answer multiple-choice syntax questions.